brandtkeller/Thermostat-Master/README.md

 The main server exists on a single device (Raspberry Pi) and contains RESTful interfacing, scheduling, and physical control of the HVAC unit via C-wire.
 As this device is usually located outside of the monitored region (garage or other closet) it relies on temperature nodes to enroll and simply await for a request of current temperature.

-This architecture will allow multiple nodes to enroll and enhance the temperature view of the house as a whole.
+This architecture will allow multiple nodes to enroll and enhance the temperature bias from that of a single sensor to a system with modifiable biases.

+Example: During the day-time, individual rooms are less populated while main living spaces (kitchen, living room) are subject to regular sustainment.
+In this case, biasing the system to refine control of the temperature to these spaces to sustain a comfortable temperature would make the most sense.

 ## Getting Started